benmatselby/researcher-assistant-mac/README.md

 # Researcher Assistant

-A native mac application, written in Swift, that aims to provide some key information to a researcher.
-This is currently a learning project.
+A native mac application, written in Swift, that aims to provide some key information to a researcher. **This is currently a learning project and not affiliated to Prolific in any way.**

 ## Requirements